 Plant Science Bachelor of Technology students enrolled in ORHT450 - Internship in Ornamental Horticulture - must be concurrently enrolled in this course.
 Students will prepare their internship agreement paperwork; submit daily log entries while on their internship; submit periodic, mid-term, and final evaluations; and give their final presentation at the conclusion of the internship.
 Internship advisors may assign additional reports as well.
 This course will be letter graded (A-F).
 Prerequisite: Minimum of 30 upper-level credits; concurrent enrollment in OHRT450.
-[Fall, Spring] Applied Learning [3 credits] Contact hours: 3
+[Fall, Spring] Applied Learning - Internship [3 credits] [3 contact hour(s)]